Carbamazepine

 If you are using oral liquid form/suspension, shake the bottle well before using.
 Use a medicine spoon or graduated syringe provided to measure your medication.
 Do not use household spoons as they may not be accurate.

-You may not experience any benefits immediately after starting the medication as it may take up to a few weeks before this medication works fully.
+You may not experience any benefit immediately after starting the medication as it may take up to a few weeks before this medication can work fully.
 You should continue to take your medication regularly as instructed by your doctor even if you feel well.
-Stopping your medication without informing your healthcare professional may cause your condition to worsen quickly.
+Stopping your medication without informing your healthcare professionals may cause your condition to worsen quickly.

-Do not stop taking or adjust the dose of this medication without consulting your healthcare professional.
-Do not change the medication that was dispensed to you without informing your healthcare professional.
+Do not stop taking or adjust the dose of this medication without consulting your healthcare professionals.
+Do not change brands or formulations of the medication without informing your healthcare professional.

-Inform your healthcare professional if you have the following medical conditions before starting carbamazepine:
+Inform your healthcare professionals if you have the following medical conditions before starting on carbamazepine:

 • Liver problems